brianshef/roguelike/README.md

 ## Gameplay Instructions

-- Your character is represented by `옷`
+- Your character is represented by `?`
 - Move left, right, up, and down with the arrow keys
 - Explore around in the wide open grassy field, just know that you cannot move through the giant block of stone